davem14/anomaly-detector-web-service/README.md

 'csv' files has to contain features' names.

 ### The web service's design pattern:
 The web service was designed with MVC architecture.
-The model's name is ??? and is used by all View Model parts.
-The 'model' notifies each time a new data line is red, and each 'view model' registered to get a notification can retrieve the current line.
-The model can receive commands using methods it exposes.
-It can change the inner state by Properties.
-In addition to the 'model', each part of the app has 'view model' and 'model'.
-The 'view model' receives notifications from the 'model' and passes on the needed data to the 'view' by using 'Data Context' and 'binding'.
+The Model responsible for learning the normal data and detecting anomalies in the given data, which its get as an input.
+The view is the service's front end, users upload to it their files, and it shows them the result of the anomalies detection.
+The Controller is the connector between the Model and the View.
+Files uploaded to the View by user are processed in the Controller to be a valid input for the Model to process, and the Model pass detection result to the Controller which then pass it to the View.

 ### Developing tools:
 The service's back end was written in C# using ASP.NET Framework platform.